 For a federal-aid project to be developed, it must have an approved Project Development Authorization (PDA) and Authority to Proceed (ATP).
-The engineering manager develops the initial PDA request with input from the planning, design, and environmental sections (Alaska Highway Preconstruction Manual, Project Development).
+The engineering manager develops the initial PDA request with input from the planning, design, and environmental sections.
+See Chapter 4: Project Development Process in the Alaska Highway Preconstruction Manual (HPCM).
 The ATP provides authorization from FHWA to proceed with the different stages of project development, and is granted after the initial project funding steps are complete.